 My name is Samuel Farmer, I was born and raised in Belmont, Ohio and attend Union Local High School.
-There I serve as the sophomore class president, as well as the co-leader of my school’s youth-led prevention group.
-From a young age I have had a passion for traveling and music, but this past year I have become interested in more activities such as, golfing, throwing discus, Future Farmers of America, and last but not least becoming an advocate for youth-led prevention.
+There I’ve served as the sophomore class president, as well as the co-leader of my school’s youth-led prevention group.
+From a young age I have had a passion for traveling and music, but this past year I have become interested in more activities such as golfing, throwing discus, Future Farmers of America, and last but not least becoming an advocate for youth-led prevention.
 I have always had a desire to help people, and through this program, my group and I have been given the opportunity to do just that.

-Samuel is 16 years old and a second-year member of the Youth Council.
-Along with fellow Youth Council members Abby Turner, Katie Doll, and Miranda Kochur, Samuel recently participated as a youth facilitator at the annual OYLPN Youth-Led Summit to help youth participants build skills in strategic planning.
+Samuel is 17 years old and a second-year member of the Youth Council.
+In addition to the 2019 We Are the Majority Rally, Samuel also participated as a youth facilitator at the first OYLPN Youth-Led Summit.